Men and their mothers

 A systemic dynamic can also emerge around choice.
-For men who were chosen by a woman or had the choice made for them in other ways, they may feel as they age and mature that they deserve their right to choose.
-In this way they may go back to the choice-point, which is often in their twenties or early thirties, and make a different choice.
-This is often of a woman of the age at which their choice was compromised and so it feels particularly ‘right’ to them, a ‘true choice’.
-To the outside world this may be judged or ‘frowned upon’ but to the couple it seems natural and ‘right.’
+For men who were chosen by a woman or had the choice made for them in other ways, they may feel as they age that they deserve the right to choose.
+In this way they may go back to the choice-point, which was often in their twenties or early thirties, and make a different choice.
+This is often with a woman of the age at which their choice was compromised and so it feels particularly right, a true choice.
+To the outside world this may be judged or frowned upon but to the couple it seems natural and ‘the right choice.’

-The combination of his maturity and success through his work and life can liberate him and attract younger women who may themselves be looking for a more mature man, a man who has ‘played his youthful games’ and is more able to truly commit.
-In this way the relationship could be seen as a balance between her youth and beauty and his sense of his ‘place in the world’, psychological ‘weight’ and groundedness.
+The combination of maturity and success through his work can liberate a man and attract younger women who may themselves be looking for a more mature man, a man who has ‘played his youthful games’ and is more able to truly commit.
+In this way the relationship could be seen as a balance between her youth and beauty and his sense of his place in the world, his psychological ‘weight’ and groundedness.

 Women who have been abused (physically or emotionally), or abanonded by a man in the past, may also choose an older man, a ‘father figure’ who is also probably a ‘mother’s son’, because she imagines his sexual energy is dimmed, so she will be safe in his arms.
 However, the painful pattern tends to repeat in these circumstances and the woman may find herself abused in some way again.

 There are often a number of complex dynamics in older/younger relationships and although some fail, many can last, especially if they are balancing something that was out of balance in a previous generation in one or both family systems.
-For example if a man finds his ‘soul mate’ late in life and feels drawn to balance all the love and care his mother gave him he may feel drawn to take care and protect a younger woman.
+For example if a man finds his ‘soul mate’ late in life and feels drawn to balance all the love and care his mother gave him the relationship may endure.

 This is one way in which systems self-regulate in the search for coherence and balance.